 - 2.5.
-The London Plan is the regional spatial strategy for Greater London, and provides the planning framework for addressing issues of strategic importance to the Capital.
+The new London Plan was formally adopted on March 2021.
+The new Plan is the regional spatial strategy for Greater London, and provides the planning framework for addressing issues of strategic importance to the Capital.
 London boroughs' local planning frameworks, including Local Plans, are required to be in 'general conformity' with the strategic policies set out in the London Plan. - 2.6.
-The current London Plan, which came into force in March 2016, is in the process of being replaced.
-The Examination in Public (EiP) on the draft new London Plan was held between 15th January and 22nd May 2019.
-The Panel of Inspectors appointed by the Secretary of State issued their report and recommendations on 8th October 2019. - 2.7.
-On the 9th December 2019, the London Mayor issued to the Secretary of State his intention to publish the London Plan.
-On 13th March 2020, the Secretary of State wrote to the Mayor setting out his consideration of the Mayor's Intend to Publish London Plan.
-The London Mayor considered the Secretary of States response and sent a letter to the Secretary on 24th
+The London Plan referred to in this IDP is to be taken as the new London Plan, unless otherwise specified. - 2.7.
+In general, strategic transport infrastructure and other major infrastructure in London is identified and planned for in the London Plan, led by the Mayor of London in partnership with providers and other partners.
+Instances where additional work and evidence are required from boroughs on local infrastructure planning are set out in relevant London Plan policies